hradhakrishnan100/UTKPhys-YETI2025/README.md

 Created for the **UTK Physics Department YETI Challenge (January 2025)**

 The idea behind this project was to create a set of tools that I often find useful while conducting research, teaching, reading papers, and making presentations.
-This is not available on any browsers.
+This is not currently available on any browsers.
 The best way to test it would be in **Google Chrome**.

 ---